johnsonandjohnson/Bodiless-JS/packages/cx-templates/doc/README.md

 ## Governance vs Flexibility of Templates

-As a Site Builder creating templates, it is suggested to create templates with items defined needing to have general uniformity, and applying Flow Containers within areas to allow flexibility to the Content Editor.
+As a Site Builder, you can create templates with defined items to allow general uniformity, and with Flow Containers within areas to allow flexibility to the Content Editor.

 The default template example above offers no governance and is a very flexible page for the Site Builder.